Journal Articles & Research Papers

 Researching and writing process has begun - November 2019

 *Additional research trip being conducted in early July 2021

 A detailed examination of Hongi Hika's kakahu (woven flax cloak) at the British Museum, has been undertaken, resulting in two outcomes:

 1. A research paper/journal article focusing on a) the meeting between Hongi Hika, Waikato and King George IV, b) the practice of 'tuku' or reciprocal gifting, and c) a detailed description of the kakahu's whakapapa; including the construction materials and methods of weaving used.
 This research paper/journal article will be published in both English and Te Reo Maori, and

 2. A re-creation of this significant taonga (cultural treasure) will be made, enabling this stunning cloak to be brought home to Aotearoa, to be loved and appreciated by all New Zealanders.

 To date, an initial viewing has been undertaken by Hongi's Hikoi Director - Brent Kerehona in early January 2019, followed by a preliminary examination in October 2019, by Brent, korowai-weaver Rae Midwood, research-assistant Louise Broadman, and Hongi's Hikoi Co-Director - Delise Kerehona.

-Hopefully the physical weaving of the re-creation of Hongi's kakahu will begin in September 2020.
+The physical weaving of the re-creation of Hongi's kakahu is expected to begin in August 2021.